The Sacramento Metropolitan Arts Commission is a public agency devoted to advocating, supporting and promoting the arts for more than 40 years.

 · Resume: (Maximum 2 pages) Outline your recent experience and accomplishments as an artist.
 If applying as a team, each member may submit a separate one-page resume.

-· Samples of your work: (Maximum of 10 files) Digital images, video, and audio files are all acceptable with corresponding titles to match the Support Description list.
+· Samples of your work - a maximum of ten (10) files: digital images in jpg, pdf, and tiff format are all acceptable with corresponding titles to match the Support Description list.
 Each file should highlight only one project.

 · References: Include the name, title, phone number, email, and mailing address of three references who are able to speak about your work in public art with or without community collaboration.